kiei925-s15/rails-api-project/README.md

     rails server

 If it worked, you should be able to navigate to [http://localhost:3000](http://localhost:3000) and see something there.
-If it didn't work, make sure you don't have any old servers running in other tabs or windows.
+If it didn't work, make sure you don't have any old servers running in other tabs or windows. **Ctrl-C** to shut down running Rails servers.

 ## Goal: